Hollardia: Characteristics

 Hollardia spikefishes have a deep, slightly compressed body with a small mouth which opens at the front.
 The teeth are conical in shape and there is a single series on each jaw.
 The gill opening is a short vertical slit in front of the base of the pectoral fin.
 The dorsal fin typically has its origin immediately to the rear of the gill opening's top corner.
-It is supported by six spines, the first being long and robust, and these descerase in size towards the rear and the spines can be locked upright the soft rays are branched.
-There is a single large locakable spine in the pelvic fin too.
+It is supported by six spines, the first being long and robust, and these descerase in size towards the rear.
+The spines can be locked upright and the soft rays are branched.
+There is a single large locakable spine in the pelvic fin as well.
 The lower surface of the scale-covered part of the pelvis is rounded.
-Thes efishes have thick, rough skin which is covered in many small scales, each one with tiny spines on it.
-These are small fishes with maximum published lengths of 14.4 cm standard length for H. goslinei, 11.5 cm standard length for H. hollardi and 10 cm total length for H. meadi.
+These fishes have thick, rough skin which is covered in many small scales, each one with tiny spines on it.
+These are small fishes, with maximum published lengths of 14.4 cm standard length for H. goslinei, 11.5 cm standard length for H. hollardi and 10 cm total length for H. meadi.

 Distribution and habitat

-Hollardia spikefishes are found in the Western Atlantic Ocean, 2 species, from Massachusetts and Bermuda to Bahia in Brazil.
-The third species, H. goslinei is found in the central west Pacific and has been recorded from Hawaii, the Hawaiian ridge, Johnston Atoll, the Line Islands, the Mariana Islands and from the Coral Sea off Queensland.
+Hollardia spikefishes are found in the Western Atlantic Ocean, two species from Massachusetts and Bermuda to Bahia in Brazil.
+The third species, H. goslinei, is found in the central west Pacific, and has been recorded from Hawaii, the Hawaiian ridge, Johnston Atoll, the Line Islands, the Mariana Islands, and the Coral Sea off Queensland.
 These are benthic fishes found at depths between 230 and 230 m.
 In the Western Atlantic Ocean, H. harrodi is found on soft substrates, while H. meadi is found on rocky substrates.

 Coral Sea

-Hollardia was recorded from new research in the Coral Sea in 2020 by Australian scientists using a robotic submarine sent back pictures of what appears to be Hollardia hollardi, for the first time in an area not around Hawaii.
+Hollardia was recorded from new research in the Coral Sea in 2020 by Australian scientists using a robotic submarine which sent back pictures of what appears to be Hollardia hollardi, for the first time in an area not around Hawaii.